espocrm/documentation/docs/development/view.md

         // Called after contents is added in DOM.
         afterRender: function () {
-            // view container DOM element
+            // View container (DOM element).
             console.log(this.$el);

-            // get child view
+            // Getting a child view.
             let childView = this.getView('someKeyName');

-            // destroy child view, will also remove it from DOM this.clearView('someKeyName');
+            // Destroying a child view, also removes it from DOM. this.clearView('someKeyName');
         },